 June 21, 2021 By Christina Santucci

-A development team’s plan to build a large film production studio, backed by actor Robert De Niro, received approval from Astoria’s Community Board 1 last week.
+A development team’s plan to build a major film production studio, backed by actor Robert De Niro, received approval from Astoria’s Community Board 1 last week.

-Plans call for a $ 400 million complex – called Wildflower Studios – to be built at 35-15 19th Ave., between Steinway & Sons Piano Factory and Luyster Creek, a short creek that branches off the East River to the Astoria summit.
+Plans call for the construction of a $400 million complex – called Wildflower Studios – at 35-15 19th Ave., between Steinway & Sons Piano Factory and Luyster Creeka short entrance branching off from the East River to the top of Astoria.

-The developers of the project – Wildflower Ltd., De Niro, his son Raphael De Niro (a broker of Douglas Elliman) and Jane Rosenthal – are seeking several permits, approvals and certifications, including those that would waive the height and setback requirements under current site regulations. zoning bylaws.
+The project developers – Wildflower Ltd., De Niro, his son Raphael De Niro (a Douglas Elliman broker) and Jane Rosenthal – are looking several permits, authorizations and certificationsincluding those that would negate height and setback requirements under current site zoning regulations.

-Members of Community Council 1 voted 35-1 in favor of the project – with one abstention – at the monthly council meeting on Tuesday.
-The next step in the proposal is a review by the President of the Borough of Queens.
+Members of Community Board 1 voted 35 to 1 in favor of the project – with one abstention – at the monthly board meeting Encounter Tuesday.
+The next stage of the proposal is a review by the President of Queens Borough.

-The developers propose to build a 495,000-square-foot, seven-story studio that would include 11 sound stages as well as production support spaces such as carpentry shops, locker rooms and offices.
+The developers propose to build a seven-story, 495,000 square foot studio that would include 11 sound stages as well as production support spaces like carpentry shops, locker rooms and offices.

-The development would have a total of 715,000 gross square feet, including parking, according to an environmental assessment statement filed this month.
+The development would have a total of 715,000 gross square feet, including parking, according to a environmental assessment statement filed this month.

-“We are particularly excited about the potential of this project taking place in New York, which is a city we love and care about very much,” Raphael De Niro told members of the board of directors.
+“We are particularly excited about the potential of this project taking place in New York City, a city that we love and care about very much,” Raphael De Niro told board members.

-The Wildflower team offered to work with the community to create an improvement plan for the devastated area where 19th Avenue abuts Luyster – aka Steinway – Creek and coordinate with city and state agencies and the sanitation department, which moves a garage to a neighboring site.
+The Wildflower team offered to work with the community to create a plan to improve the degraded area where 19th Avenue adjoins Luyster – aka Steinway – Creek and to coordinate with city and state agencies and the Dept. of sanitation, which moves a garage to a nearby site.

-Several members of CB1 have expressed support for the plan, and others have asked about the security and parking plans for the studio.
+Several CB1 members expressed support for the plan, and others asked about security and parking plans for the studio.

-Developer representatives said the proposal includes 310 parking spaces, and Raphael De Niro said the site will have a network of security cameras as well as hired staff.
+Representatives for the developers said the proposal includes 310 parking spaces, and Raphael De Niro said the site would have a network of security cameras as well as hired staff.

 Raphael De Niro said the project would create a total of around 1,000 new jobs and likely increase business in the neighborhood.

-Member Diana Limongi asked if janitorial and security positions would also be union jobs, and Raphael De Niro replied that he was not ready to answer that question during the meeting.
+Member Diana Limongi asked if janitorial and security positions would also be union jobs, and Raphael De Niro replied that he was not ready to answer that question at the meeting.

-He said, however, that the developers were looking for ways to hire local residents and businesses.
+He said, however, developers are looking for ways to hire local residents and businesses.